 - "I can't see anything!" - Darkness consumes the level, a torch appears at the player's feet and there are sconces to be lit throughout the level.
-Firefly bugs also generate light and can be collected for 5000 gold.
+Golden scarabs also generate light and can be collected for a large amount of gold.

 - "I hear snakes!
 I hate snakes!" - An increased number and variety of snakes spawn.
 Always includes a deep shaft with a mulititude of snakes and jewels at the bottom.
 Also features a Mattock to dig with.

 - "My Skin is Crawling..." - An increased number of all varieties of spiders and webbing.